-Treatment of MF aims to control any symptoms you have, so the treatment you’re given depends on how the disease is affecting you.
+Treatment of MF aims to control any symptoms you have.
 If you don’t have symptoms you may not need any treatment for a while.
 In this case, your haematologist will monitor your condition regularly.
 If you develop any symptoms between appointments, let your specialist know.

-There are various treatments that may be used to improve symptoms of myelofibrosis, but they're not all suitable for everyone.
-Your specialist will tell you if they are appropriate in your situation.
+If you do have symptoms there are different treatments that may be used, but they're not all suitable for everyone.
+Your haematologist will talk to you about this.

 If you have symptoms caused by a low red blood cell count (anaemia), you can be given blood transfusions.
 Usually it is possible to have a blood transfusion as a day patient, but it may involve an overnight stay in hospital.
-Blood transfusions can be repeated as often as necessary.
+You can have blood transfusions as often as necessary.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
-It may be used to treat MF, especially if the symptoms are severe.
+It may be used to treat MF if the symptoms are severe.

 Chemotherapy can help reduce the size of the spleen and the liver, and can help control other symptoms.
-This may also help increase the number of blood cells.
+It may also help increase the number of blood cells.

-Thalidomide may be used to treat MF.
-It’s a type of biological therapy that affects the way the immune system works.
+Thalidomide is a type of targeted therapy used to treat MF.
 It can be given on its own or in combination with steroid tablets.
 Thalidomide is taken as a tablet.
-The side effects can include feeling tired or drowsy, constipation and numbness or tingling of the hands and feet.
+The side effects can include feeling tired or drowsy, constipation and numbness or tingling of the hands and feet .
 If you feel drowsy it’s important not to drive.